Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Even though federal student loans (both subsidized and unsubsidized) are government-backed and originated by the U.S. Department of Education, they’re administered by a student loan servicer, which is a private company in charge of the loan.
 This does not make these loans “private” student loans.

-It means you might be making your payments to a private loan company, but it’s still a federal student loan and still comes with federal student loan protections.
+It means you might be making your payments to a private loan company, but it’s still a federal student loan and it comes with federal student loan protections.

 Options If You Can’t Pay Your Private Student Loans